valkey-io/valkey-rfc/Bloom.md

 The default properties using which Bloom Filter objects are created can be controlled using configs.

 The following module configurations are added to customize bloom filters:
-1. bf.bloom_capacity -> Controls the default number of items that can be added to a bloom filter object before it is scaled out (scaling) OR before it rejects add operations due to insufficient capacity on the object (nonscaling).
+1. bf.bloom_capacity: Controls the default capacity.
+When create operations (BF.ADD/MADD) are used, bloom objects will created will use the capacity specified by this config.
+This controls the number of items that can be added to a bloom filter object before it is scaled out (scaling) OR before it rejects add operations due to insufficient capacity on the object (nonscaling).
-2. bf.bloom_expansion_rate ->
+2. bf.bloom_expansion_rate:
-3. bf.bloom_max_filters
+3. bf.bloom_max_filters:
-4. bf.bloom_fp_rate
+4. bf.bloom_fp_rate:
-5. bf.bloom_large_item_threshold
+5. bf.bloom_large_item_threshold:

 ### ACL